Hopkins School: Modern day

 Headmaster George Lovell convinced the Board of Trustees to buy land on the western edge of New Haven for a new campus atop a hill in 1925.
 Graduate Henry Murphy laid out plans for the new campus in 1922, and designed the original Baldwin Hall building in 1925.
 The school opened at the new premises, the present campus, in 1926.
 Baldwin Hall was initially the only building, but the campus expanded greatly over the next century.

 Hopkins had begun to refer to itself without "Grammar School" in the casual name by 1935, but "Grammar School" was not officially dropped until several years after Hopkins' merger with Day Prospect Hill School in 1972.
 Day Prospect Hill School was itself the product of a merger between two local women's schools — the Day School (founded in 1907) and the Prospect Hill School (founded in 1930).
 The combined institution became the Day Prospect Hill School (DPH), a united women's education school.

 Trustee president Vince Calarco and headmaster Tim Rodd led Hopkins to buy a further 50 acre of land at its current location to establish playing fields in 1992.

 In recent years alumnus John C. Malone, a wealthy telecommunications entrepreneur, has donated more than $25 million for new construction, the financial aid program, and forming the endowment.

 On March 24, 2020, it was announced that Hopkins School and the Roman Catholic Archdiocese of Hartford agreed to settle a sexual abuse lawsuit involving a Catholic school teacher who was regularly allowed access to the Hopkins School and who was accused of sexually abusing boys while coaching at the school between at least 1990 and 1991.
 Both Hopkins and the Archdiocese of Hartford were accused of covering up the sex abuse and shielding the teacher from potential prosecution.
 The terms of the settlement were not disclosed.
 The accused teacher, Glenn Goncalo, committed suicide in 1991 as arrangements were being made for him to turn himself over to the police in connection to a different accusation.
 It was also reported that reports of sexual abuse at Hopkins dated as far back as 1970.

-Starting with the 2022-2023 school year, Dr. Matt Glendenning will be the Head of School.
-Glendenning was previously the head of school at the Moses Brown Quaker school in Providence, Rhode Island.